August104/-Lee-Com214HW2/README.md

 On this website, you can browse information about the constellation Orion.
 I got this idea from the night sky at Connecticut College, where Orion is clearly visible.
 Below are elements of this website.

 1. index.html
 main homepage of the website.
-There is a menu where one can direct to each page. image
+There is a menu where one can direct to each page.<br>
+image

 2. General_information.html